DFlowProtocol/conditional-liquidity/programs/segmenter-registry/README.md

 ### Developing
 1. Install Anchor (https://www.anchor-lang.com/docs/installation).
 Use the version specified in `Anchor.toml`.
-2. Run `yarn install`.
+2. From the top level of the repository, run `yarn install`.
 This will install Node.js dependencies that are needed to run the integration tests.
-3. Run `anchor test`.
+3. From the top level of the repository, run `anchor test`.
 This will build the program and run the integration tests.